Our Vision – A WATERWAYS CITY

 In embracing this mission, the GCWA of the future will retain and build on its successful infrastructure program while adopting a broader focus on supporting sustainable commercial and recreational uses of the waterways as the Gold Coast population grows, managing these multiple uses and ensuring acceptable behaviours as well as preserving environmental values including water quality and waterways resilience.

-The Gold Coast Waterways Management Strategy 2014-2023 is the first 10-year strategy prepared by the Authority to guide the responsible management of the Gold Coast’s waterways and the Authority’s land-based reserves.
-The strategy is an important achievement and has successfully turned public attention towards the waterways in recognition that they are a pervious asset which we all need to understand, look after, respect, enjoy and share.
+The Gold Coast Waterways Management Strategy 2021-2030 is the second 10-year strategy prepared by the Authority to guide the responsible management of the Gold Coast’s waterways and the Authority’s land-based reserves.